rupor-github/fb2converter/README.md

 ### MyHomeLib support:

 Windows builds come with full [MyHomeLib](https://github.com/OleksiyPenkov/myhomelib) support.
 Just make sure that your `MyHomeLib\converters` directory does not contain old
-`fb2mobi` and/or `fb2epub` subdirectories and unpack `fb2c_win32.zip` or `fb2c_win64.zip` there.
+`fb2mobi` and/or `fb2epub` subdirectories and unpack Windows distribution file for your archtecture there.
 It is a drop-in replacement and should be functional out of the box in most cases.

 #### NOTE:
 * `fb2mobi.exe` looks for `fb2mobi.toml` in its directory (similarly `fb2epub.exe` looks for `fb2epub.toml`), so any additional customization is easy.